tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/about.md

 ---

 <br/>
-I graduated from University of Southern California in Applied Mathematics and Computer Science/Engineering.
+I graduated from the University of Southern California in Applied Mathematics and Computer Science/Engineering.

-I'm interested in **control theory, formal methods, and machine learning** for robotics, especially in safe control and autonomous driving.
+My research interests include **control theory, formal methods, and machine learning** to develop safe and intelligent robotic and autonomous systems.
+I am especially interested in safe control and multi-agent systems, with applications in autonomous driving and drones.

 <br/>